-In order to increase his supply of heroin, Lucas used a cousin, Leslie Atkinson, who supplied drugs to U.S. Servicemen out of his bar in Bangkok, Thailand, to help Lucas make contact with local poppy dealers.
-Atkinson also agreed to help Lucas recruited trusted military personnel and corrupt police officers to aid in their efforts.
+In order to increase his supply of heroin, Lucas worked with his cousin’s husband, Leslie Atkinson.
+Atkinson who sold drugs to U.S. servicemen out of his bar in Bangkok, Thailand, helped Lucas make contact with local poppy dealers.
+He also recruited trusted military personnel and corrupt police officers to assist Lucas.
 Lucas became the first black drug kingpin to smuggle heroin from Southeast Asia directly into the United States.

-Lucas has a carpenter create false-bottomed caskets for deceased American soldiers killed in Vietnam.
-The heroin, which he called “Blue Magic,” would then be smuggled into the United States.
-As his drug business in the United States expanded, Lucas began laundering the money through Cayman Islands banks and real estate including office buildings and apartments in Los Angeles, California, Miami, Florida, Detroit, Michigan, and Puerto Rico, and a cattle ranch in North Carolina.
-His wealth also led to fame, as he was often seen with celebrities of the time and celebrated for his lavish purchases.
-Lucas’ Puerto Rican wife, Julianna Farrait-Rodriguez, once purchased a chinchilla fur coat and matching hat for Lucas, and he often bought her expensive jewelry.
+According to Lucas, he had a carpenter create false-bottomed caskets for deceased American soldiers killed in Vietnam.
+The heroin, which he called “Blue Magic,” was then smuggled into the United States.
+As his drug business in the United States expanded, Lucas began laundering the money through Cayman Islands banks and real estate, including office buildings and apartments in Los Angeles, California, Miami, Florida, Detroit, Michigan, and Puerto Rico, and a cattle ranch in North Carolina.
+His wealth also led to fame, as he was often seen with celebrities and celebrated for his lavish purchases.
+Lucas’ wife, Julianna Farrait-Rodriguez, once purchased a chinchilla fur coat and matching hat for Lucas, and he often bought her expensive jewelry.

-Federal prosecutors eventually built a case against Lucas and in 1975 after a surprise raid on his home in Teaneck, New Jersey, one of his relatives who was arrested agreed to testify against Lucas.
-Frank Lucas was arrested, tried, convicted and sentenced to 70 years in prison.
+Federal prosecutors eventually built a case against Lucas.
+In 1975, after a surprise raid on his home in Teaneck, New Jersey, Lucas was arrested.
+A relative, who also was arrested, agreed to testify against him.
+Tried and convicted of drug trafficking, he was sentenced to 70 years in prison.
 Lucas, however, served only five years after agreeing to become a government informant.

-Lucas was arrested again in 1984 for the exchange of heroin for cocaine and was sentenced to another seven years in prison.
-In 2012, Lucas now 82, was arrested a third time for theft by deception but was sentenced to probation due to his frail health.
-Frank Lucas and his wife Julianna had seven children including a daughter, Francine and a son, Frank Lucas, Jr. Lucas today is confined to a wheelchair after he was in a car accident that broke his legs.
+Arrested again for attempting to sell drugs in 1984, Lucas was sentenced to seven years in prison.
+In 2012, Lucas was arrested a third time for theft by deception but was sentenced to probation due to his frail health.
+Lucas was confined to a wheelchair after he broke his legs in a car accident.